 Table of Contents

-The key problem with gas station CBD products is that you don’t know where it’s sourced from and what it contains.
-There’s a high likelihood that it carries far less CBD than it should.
+The main problem with gas station CBD products is that you don’t know where it’s sourced from and what it contains.
+First, there’s a high likelihood that it carries far less CBD than it should.

 In comparison, reputable CBD companies sell their products online or at major retail stores.
 There are several reasons for this.
 Most importantly, when you buy products on a company’s website, you can check the third-party test results.